 After signing the Enrollment Agreement, your benefits under CalOptima PACE continue indefinitely unless you choose to disenroll from the program ("voluntary disenrollment") or you no longer meet the conditions of enrollment ("involuntary disenrollment").
-The effective date of termination is midnight of the last day of the month (except termination for failure to pay a required fee (see Chapter 9).
+The effective date of termination is the first day of the month that begins 30 days after the day the notice of disenrollment is received or sent by CalOptima PACE (except termination for failure to pay a required fee (see Chapter 9).